 Build & Materials

-Metal, ø5.5mm nozzles (ø5mm openings), soft strain reliefs
+Metal, ø5.5mm nozzles (ø5mm bores), soft strain reliefs

 Metal, no strain reliefs